-- a) Calculate a 'Case A' rating using all the assumptions, acceptable estimates, and unverified data intended to be used in the assessment. - b) Calculate the potential error for each data input. - c) Calculate a 'Case B' rating in which the potential errors are- - (for rated area, rated hours and computer count data) added to the 'case A' inputs, or - 2) (for energy and water consumption data) subtracted from the 'case A' inputs. - d) The 'case A' rating meets the accuracy requirements of this Section if the results for the 'case A' and 'case B' ratings differ by no more than 5 % (in kgCO2/m2 or kL/m2, as appropriate)
+- a) Calculate a 'Case A' rating using all the assumptions, acceptable estimates, and un-verified data intended to be used in the assessment. - b) Calculate the potential error for each data input. - c) Calculate a 'Case B' rating in which the potential errors are- - 1) (for rated area, rated hours and computer count data) added to the 'Case A' inputs; or - 2) (for energy and water consumption data) subtracted from the 'Case A' inputs.

+The 'Case A' rating meets the accuracy requirements of this Section if the results for the 'Case A' and 'Case B' ratings differ by no more than 5 % (in kgCO2/m2 or kL/m2, as appropriate).

-Appendix C - The rating period
+Appendix C Rating period